base-org/op-viem/site/docs/actions/public/L1/readFinalizedWithdrawals.md

-# getSecondsToFinalizable
+# readFinalizedWithdrawals

-Returns the number of seconds until a withdrawal is finalized for a given withdrawal hash.
-Will return 0 if seconds would be negative.
+Returns a boolean for whether the withdrawal of a given withdrawl hash has been finalized.

 ::: code-group